felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

 ## How these tutorials work

-These tutorials were initially created for the course _Special Topics in Composition: Introduction to Computer-Assisted Algorithmic Composition_, which I developed during my postdoctoral residency at the [University of Cincinnati College-Conservatory of Music](https://ccm.uc.edu/).
+These tutorials were initially created for the course _Special Topics in Composition: Introduction to Computer-Assisted Algorithmic Composition_, which I designed and taught during my postdoctoral residency at the [University of Cincinnati College-Conservatory of Music](https://ccm.uc.edu/).
 As such, they are tailored to musicians with specific assumptions and goals in mind:

 ### 1. Programming experience:

-No prior programming experience is required, including experience with _Max_ programming.
+No prior programming experience is required, including experience with visual programming environments such as _Max_, _Pure Data_, or _OpenMusic_.

 ### 2. Focus on _bell_, not CAC: